Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Estimator Covariance Expressions

 \subsection{Sensitivity Analysis}

-In this section, we estimate the covariances required for main effect (ME) Sobol indices of a scalar function.
-In Section \ref{MultipleME}, multiple ME variances are estimated simultaneously for a scalar function.
+In this section, we estimate the covariances required for main effect (ME) Sobol indices of a scalar function. \Ra{Unlike previous sections, the following results are only available for a single function output, $f: \reals^I \to \reals.$} In Section \ref{MultipleME}, multiple ME variances are estimated simultaneously.
 In Section \ref{VarMEVarSection}, the variance and multiple ME variances are estimated simultaneously.